-Our Group strategy continues to be to apply the Board's expertise and financial resources (at the year-end we held $\pm 2,142,866$ cash on the balance sheet), to those businesses which the Board consider have the greatest potential for outperformance.
+Group strategy continues to be application of the Board's expertise and financial resources to those existing and newly acquired businesses which the Board consider have the greatest potential for outperformance.
+Details of these investments together with operational updates about each of these companies follow below.